M18 smoke grenade

-The M18 Colored Smoke Grenade is produced by the United States Army.
-Development began in 1942 after the Army Ground Forces requested a smoke hand grenade be made that could be used for marking friendly troop positions, identifying American tanks, or to signal location of downed planes.
-Utilizing previous experience in colored smoke signals, the Chemical Corps took on this task and had the first grenades designated "M16" available in April 1943.
-These grenades did not produce sufficient smoke for the Army Ground Forces, and so were remade shortly after production began.
-The redesigned grenades designated "M18" became standard issue on 24 September 1943, replacing the M16.
-The M18 has been the primary colored smoke grenade of the United States Armed Forces since.
+The M18 Colored Smoke Grenade is the standard issue colored smoke grenade of the United States Armed Forces and is produced by the Pine Bluff Arsenal.
+Development began in 1942 after the Army Ground Forces requested a smoke hand grenade be made that had a visible range of 10,000 feet and could be used for marking friendly troop positions, identifying American tanks, or to signal location of downed planes.
+Utilizing previous experience in colored smoke signals, the Chemical Corps took on this task and had the first colored smoke grenades available in April 1943 designated as "M16".

+After production of the M16 colored smoke grenades were underway, the Army Ground Forces decided they did not produce sufficient smoke.
+The M16 grenades were then redesigned, with the improved version being designated "M18".
+These grenades became standard issue on 24 September 1943, serving as the primary colored smoke grenades for the United States Armed Forces since.
+The M18 was first used in combat towards the end of World War II after supplies of the M16 grenades were expended.

-Despite advancements in other methods used, colored smoke grenades are still regarded as a highly valuable communication method during military operations.
+Despite advancements in other methods used, colored smoke grenades such as the M18 are still regarded as a highly valuable communication method during military operations.
 They are primarily used for ground-to-ground or ground-to-air signaling, and target or landing zone marking.